CodeSamplez.com

 }

-As you can, the same datagram packet we sent from client, is used to receive the request to keep consistency of data inside the packet and then convert the data to string, which you can check further to know what kind of request it is and then reply back a friendly response.
-As mentioned earlier, the whole block is inside a while(true) loop so that it always wait and process data as it comes.
+As you can see, the same datagram packet we sent from the client, is used to receive the request to keep the consistency of data inside the packet and then convert the data to a string, which you can check further to know what kind of request it is and then reply a friendly response.
+As mentioned earlier, the whole block is inside a while(true) loop so that it always waits and processes data as it comes.

 UDP MultiCast Communication:

-Sometimes in a network, you will may want to send a UDP packets to a set of processes in a network instead of just one.
-In such cases, sending separately to each of them isn’t neither efficient nor scalable.
-Thus, as a better solution, java provides support for ‘MulticastSocket’ , which can be used to send message to a multi-cast I/port pair, for the group of processes in the network and all those processes will be listen to those IP/port to see if a new message arrives.
+Sometimes in a network, you will want to send a UDP packet to a set of processes a network instead of just one.
+In such cases, sending separately to each of them is neither efficient nor scalable.
+Thus, as a better solution, java provides support for ‘MulticastSocket’, which can be used to send messages to a multi-cast I/port pair, for the group of processes in the network and all those processes will listen to those IP/port to see if a new message arrives.

-the client side implementation for java multi-cast communication is exactly same as general UDP, only the socket instance will be of MulticastSocket class.
+the client-side implementation for Java multi-cast communication is the same as general UDP, only the socket instance will be of the MulticastSocket class.

 On the other hand, for server-side implementation, one extra step will be to join the multicast group as below: